slsfi/digital_edition_commentary/README.md

 -	Change the default MySQL password in the docker-compose.yaml file.
 -	You may also skip step #6 if you edith the edithusers file in /edith/edithusers before the step #3.
 -	You can add new SVN users with the command in step #6.
+-	You can also add new Edith-commentary tool users with the command in step #12.

 **Instructions**